saeed-mh/VirusAlert/README.md

 ## what does it do?

-Using the app, users can see who is infected with the virus ( COVID-19, FLU, MEASLES and otherViruses ) in their location. everyone who are infected, it shows them in a map ( I've used Google Map API ) for other people as a circle with specific color. for example one has a measles:
+Using the app, users can see who is infected with the virus ( COVID-19, FLU, MEASLES and otherViruses ) in their location. everyone who are infected, it shows them in a map ( I've used Google Map API ) for other people as a circle with specific color, for example one has a measles: